brianloveswords/bjb.dev/src/pages/log/20221009-pagespeed-api.md

 ## speculation

 My theory is that this is some sort of per-origin limit.
-I tested this by spinning up another job using the same API key but targeting a different origin, and those requests worked fine while the original job was still busy 500ing.
+I tested this by spinning up another job using the same API key but targeting a different origin, and those requests worked totally fine while every worker in the original job was still busy 500ing.

+I wonder if that per-origin limit is related to how expensive it is to do the pagespeed analysis?
+The main one I'm running against has fairly poor performance—it's why I'm doing this to begin with.

+Maybe the pagespeed api is all "I'm fuckin sick of waiting around for your garbage pages to load, gimme like 5 minutes, fuckkk" but if I were running against something that didn't have 30s LCPs maybe it'd be happier?

 ## mitigation

-I have 30 workers and they are set to sleep between 1 and 180 seconds when they hit a 500.
+I have the job configured to run 30 workers and they are set to sleep between 1 and 180 seconds when they hit a 500.
 They're currently set to retry forever, and I have a 4 hour timeout on the whole job.
 A worker or two might get caught up in a neverending loop of 500 but that's fine.

-I have a standard set of URLs I'm fetching pagespeed for, and that set is shuffled at the start of each run so even the job only ever finishes 95% of the urls, it's at least a different 95% each time.
+I have a standard set of URLs I'm fetching pagespeed for, and that set is shuffled at the start of each run so even the job only ever finishes 95% of the urls, at least it's a different 95% each time.

 ## also the java client just sticks the API key in the url?